 More Markets Than You Can Count

-Berlin will be hosting you around sixty (yes, sixty) Christmas markets, so whether you want to peacefully explore for some family gifts and trinkets or fancy a dance in one of the lively beer tents, there’s sure to be a market around for you to get ridiculously, yet understandably, excited over.
+Berlin hosts you around sixty (yes, sixty!) markets, so peacefully explore for some family gifts and trinkets or have a dance in one of the lively beer tents.

 What other markets should I go to?